momope311/agenda19/README.md

-# Web Developing
+# Web Development

-Welcome to the **Web Developing** project!
+Welcome to the **Web Development** project!
 This is a brief overview of the key areas of focus in this project.

 ## Table of Contents
 1. [Technologies](#technologies)